 Meal budget: Please allow USD 100-150 for meals not included.

-Single room: Please note that if you have booked the "Single Room" option for this tour, you receive your own single room for all overnights and a single tent for the Salkantay Trek.
+Solo Traveler: Please note that if you have booked the "Solo Traveler" option for this tour, you receive your own single room for all overnights and a single tent for the Salkantay Trek.

 Local flights: There are two local flights included in the cost of your tour.
 It is very important that we have got your passport details at the time of booking in order to process all air tickets!
 Internal flight tickets are issued locally and will be given to you prior to each flight departure!